Private Health Sector Assessments

 - Mapping the supply of commodities can pinpoint bottlenecks and lead to increased access to essential medicines and products.

-- Analyzing demand for priority health services and products informs strategies to increase utilization of these services from the private sector.
+- Analyzing demand for priority health services and products through market segmentation informs strategies to increase utilization of these services from the private sector.

 Each assessment includes recommendations on how to mobilize the private health sector to meet priority health needs.
-Findings are often disseminated at a forum where local stakeholders from both sectors validate the results and prioritize next steps.
+Findings are often shared at a forum where local stakeholders from public and private sectors validate the results and prioritize next steps.

 The SHOPS Plus project standardized its approach in the online tool Assessment to Action.
 The tool is based on the SHOPS project's work conducting private health sector assessments.
 In total, the two projects have made assessments in over 30 countries.